 However, if you want to add a Cricut to your embroidery space, there are many awesome things it can do to help you out when embroidering.
-I’ll touch on those at the end, but let’s first start with the basics of the two machines!
+I’ll touch on those soon, but let’s first start with the basics of the two machines!

-But, they can make both hand and machine embroidery easier and more fun!
+A Cricut is not an embroidery machine and thus cannot mimic hand or machine embroidery stitching.
+But, a Cricut can make both hand and machine embroidery easier and more fun!

-Cricut machines are die-cutting machines with the ability to cut hundreds of materials.
+Cricut machines are digital cutting machines that can cut hundreds of materials.
 You can also use the Cricut Maker to engrave, deboss, transfer foil, and even score paper.

 With a Cricut machine, you place your fabric or another blank on a sticky mat, load the mat into your Cricut, and press start.
-Your Cricut will then read a cut file from your phone or computer and cut your material using the directions encoded in that file.
+Your Cricut then reads a cut file from your phone or computer and cuts your material using the directions encoded in that file.

-Anything you want to cut will need to be in an .svg file.
+Anything you want to cut will need to be a .svg file.
 SVG stands for scalable vector graphics.
 This file type contains more information than a regular .jpg or .png, thus giving your Cricut very specific cutting instructions.